jjjake/internetarchive/docs/source/cli.rst

     $ ia metadata <identifier> --target="extra_metadata" --modify="foo:bar"

-There is also an ``--append`` option which allows you to append a string to an existing metadata strings (Note: use ``--append-list`` for appending elments to a list).
+There is also an ``--append`` option which allows you to append a string to an existing metadata strings (Note: use ``--append-list`` for appending elements to a list).
 For example, if your item's title was ``Foo`` and you wanted it to be ``Foo Bar``, you could simply do:

 .. code:: bash